 My Novel-writing Results and Goals

-Following this method, I wrote a 51,000-word draft of CALL OF THE PISS FAIRY between February 15 and April 4.
+Following this method, I wrote a 51,000-word draft of THE BEDWETTER between February 15 and April 4.
 It has only one POV character and is not a big book.
 (But it packs a severe wallop, I’m told by beta readers.)

 Because DEAD CEMETERY is a much bigger book, it’s taking me quite a while longer to do the pre-writing and plotting.
 I hope to start scene planning September 1 and finish by the end of the year so that I can begin drafting in January.
 With my stack of scene plans, I’ll write like gangbusters from beginning to end.
 I’ll probably go on a motel writing binge or three.